 - "Staff morale is higher than it was a couple of years ago and they feel they have a voice and input."

-- "Being part of this TIAAS pilot significantly developed their awareness and understanding of trauma informed practice."
+- "Being part of this pilot significantly developed their awareness and understanding of trauma informed practice."

-- "The TIAAS project had informed their daily practice when supporting individual pupils."
+- "The project had informed their daily practice when supporting individual pupils."

-- "The TIAAS project helped them to drive forward positive change in their school."
+- "The project helped them to drive forward positive change in their school."

 - "The support provided by the EPS had helped them implement change."